arne90/svelte-pomodoro/NOTES.md

 TODOs:

-- Create a button with variable text
+- Move profile into topmenu
+- Figure out a good way to display the timer
+-